seabbs/idmodelr/.github/CONTRIBUTING.md

-# Contributing to getTBinR
+# Contributing to idmodelr

-This outlines how to propose a change to getTBinR.
-For more detailed info about contributing to this, and other tidyverse packages, please see the [**development contributing guide**](https://rstd.io/tidy-contrib).
+This outlines how to propose a change to idmodelr.
+For more detailed info about contributing to this, and other packages, please see the [**development contributing guide**](https://rstd.io/tidy-contrib).

 ### Fixing typos